metadb-project/metadb/doc/admin_guide.md

 ```

 Here the connector is named `example`.
 Source connector names are
 prefixed with `src.`.

-When Metadb stores data via the database
+When Metadb stores data via the database connector, it will tag
-connector, it will tag records with the source connector name.
+records with the source connector name.
+It is a good idea to choose a
+short name that meaningfully identifies the source.

 8\.
 Resynchronizing a data stream